gsl-lite/gsl-lite/README.md

 Although the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) only contain a (loose) specification of the Guidelines Support Library and acknowledge there could be different implementations, [Microsoft GSL](https://github.com/microsoft/gsl) is the *de facto* default implementation of the Guidelines Support Library.
-Therefore, if you are looking for an implementation of the
-C++ Core Guidelines support library, you may want to use Microsoft GSL.
+Therefore, if you are just looking for a conforming implementation of the C++ Core Guidelines support library, you may want to consider Microsoft GSL.

 That said, *gsl-lite* differs from Microsoft GSL in the following ways: